About the Program

 - your CV including referees (a summary of your work experience and other relevant activities).

-Please submit your application all together as ONE PDF document, using the following naming convention lastname_firstname_2023
+Please submit your application all together as ONE PDF document, using the following naming convention lastname_firstname_2024.

 Applications must be received no later than 5pm on Sunday 29 October 2023.

-Students will receive a stipend payment, a one-way flight from New Zealand to Sydney and two weeks’ paid accommodation (with access to cooking facilities) during the seven-week program.
+Students will receive a stipend payment, a one-way flight from New Zealand to Sydney and paid accommodation during the seven-week program.
 During the Honours study period, students will also receive a generous monthly stipend but will need to arrange their own accommodation.
 Students will also receive flights back to New Zealand at the conclusion of their Honours program.